amnshrestha/openFace-mac-installation-wiki/Output-Format.md

 **Basic**

-`frame` the number of the frame processed
+`frame/face` the number of the frame (in case of sequences) and the face (in case of individual images) processed

 `timestamp` the timer of video being processed in seconds